LiveTheWorld/frontend-dev-task/README.md

 # frontend-dev-task

-This task is designed towards delivering a complete detail landing page for our activities.
+This task is designed towards delivering a detail landing page for our activities.
 We have intentionally provided just the basic guidelines and a wireframe.

 Considering the nature of the role you'll be required to give your own inputs and collaborate with the team on the UX, so figuring out the UX for this task is upto you.